Past Results & Records

 For more information on requirements, timelines, and to apply: Visit the NASA Medical Application Form page.

-NASA has rolled out some significant updates to its medical process for the 2023 racing season.
+Mid 2023 season, NASA rolled out some significant updates to its medical process.
 These changes aim to make it even more convenient for drivers to participate in NASA events while maintaining the highest safety standards.

 In an effort to offer a more streamlined experience for qualified individuals, NASA is launching a new Self-Certification Process.
 This innovative process allows eligible drivers to self-certify their current medical status and past medical history without the need for a doctor visit.
 To take advantage of this service, simply complete the required forms and pay a $50 processing fee.
 The self-certification will be valid until the end of the current race season.
 The standard process is still available and recommend.
 NASA continues to recommend annual checkups with a doctor for all drivers.